-District 13 has a population of approximately 24,200 residents and is comprised of suburban residential neighborhoods and small coastal towns and communities.
+District 13 has a population of approximately 24,200 residents and is comprised of suburban residential neighborhoods, small coastal villages, and vibrant rural communities.

-The district is also home to a number of small coastal communities – including Queensland, Boutiliers Point, Seabright and Hackett’s Cove - famous for their beautiful beaches.
+District 13 is also home to a number of small coastal communities – including Queensland, Boutiliers Point, Seabright and Hackett’s Cove - famous for their beautiful beaches and warm hospitality.

 Read the full District 13 description